freshpaint-io/appsflyer-segment-android-plugin/Readme.md

 # AppsFlyer - Freshpaint Integration

 ----------
-In order for us to provide optimal support, we would kindly ask you to submit any issues to support@appsflyer.com
+In order for us to provide optimal support, we would kindly ask you to submit any issues to support@freshpaint.io

-*When submitting an issue please specify your AppsFlyer sign-up (account) email , your app ID , production steps, logs, code snippets and any additional relevant information.*

 # Overview